 Note: This article has been re-written and updated from the original version that was published in August 2011.

 Enjoy your next adventure through common sense and thoughtful preparation!

 Bargain Bin: Here are some of my favorite food storage items.
-Whether you are just getting started or a seasoned pro, here are the items you will need when purchasing food in bulk for long term, SHTF needs.
+Whether you are just getting started or a seasoned pro, here are the items you will need when purchasing food in bulk for long term, storage needs.

 Mylar bags & Oxygen Absorbers: What I love about Mylar bags and oxygen absorbers is they protect against every single one of the food storage enemies.
 Prices do vary but for the most part, they are inexpensive and easy to keep on hand.
-The easiest way to seal the bags is with a cheap hair straightening iron that you can pick up $20 or less.
+And while you can seal them up with a FoodSaver, some tubing and a common clothes iron, I find it infinitely easier with a cheap hair straightening iron that you can pick up $20 or less.

 60 – 300cc Oxygen Absorbers: This is one area where you want to make sure you are getting a quality product.
 Currently, a pack of 60 (in three 20 unit packs) is about $10 with free shipping.